 - This high end professional Viking double wall oven in stainless steel would add sparkle to the retro modern space, coordinate with the chrome and add to that shiny new feeling.
 You could always use a classic white.

 - Pam says they’ve already decided to put down porcelain floors.
-Initially they were considering concrete, so I used this Quartz perla light grey porcelain floor tile from the Tile Shop for the mock up.
+Initially they were considering concrete, so I used this Quartz perla light grey porcelain floor tile from the Tile Shop (discontinued by check for proxies) for the mock up.

 I think this kitchen would fit well into a modern and minimal house — even with its retro touches.
 Alternately, if the light aqua wall paint color wasn’t their taste, a very pale grey would work well especially if Mark and his wife are using the Asian look of the exterior on the inside.
 With the light grey walls they could also add some small black and red accents, wall decor and dishware with an Asian feel.